All Episodes

 And even the Zionists caused that.

-And so you basically had a scenario where even people like Elon Musk, right wing commentators were all attacking K-Starmer.
+And so you basically had a scenario where even people like Elon Musk, right-wing commentators were all attacking K-Starmer.

-I said these riots are done on purpose.
+I said, these riots are done on purpose.

 So this is the reason for it.

-So when you see when I when I see people like Elon Musk and these right wing accounts, like Rebel News, these Israeli controlled accounts, attacking K Starman.
+So when I see people like Elon Musk and these right-wing accounts, like Rebel News, these Israeli-controlled accounts attacking K-Starman, you think, wait, it's like they're both Zionists because it's part of the game.

 They want to cause this kind of division in these countries as much as possible.